AuroraStorm-sw/Portfolio-project-3/README.md

 - How the game ends depends entirely on the players choices throughout the game.
 - Each different death and win has its own titled ending.

 # Features Left To Implement

 - Create a function that stores each ending the player have gotten, so that they can "collect" endings and get everyone, and adding a special price for getting every ending.
 - Add more ASCII art to the rooms to give them more personality
+- Add a save function so the player don't have to restart the game entierly whenever they die

 # Testing